About

 I don’t try to force the shape - I let the material guide me.
 That means no two pieces are ever exactly the same.

-Thanks for being here.
-I hope something you find here feels just right in your hands — or in your home.
+Thanks for visiting my website.
+I hope something you find here feels just right in your hands - or in your home.

 — James Harding